-Despite being considered tricky to understand, West Virginia knife laws are pretty liberal and straight-forward than most people think them to be.
+Despite being considered tricky to understand, West Virginia knife laws are pretty liberal and straightforward than most people think them to be.

 There are no legal limitations on the type of knives you can own in this state.
 In fact, you are free to open carry knives of any length.
-The only limitations come for the concealed carry of a knife, and this is what we are going to explore in this article.
+The only limitations come from the concealed carry of a knife, and this is what we are going to explore in this article.

 West Virginia Knife Laws – An Overview

 This southern US state happens to be the 38th most populous and 41st largest state in the country.
 Known for its rolling hills and mountains, there are significant coal mining and logging industries in this state, whose capital is Charleston.

 The state of West Virginia allows you to own any type of knife you want and also has no restrictions on the open carry of these knives, as long as they are not used for harming anyone.
 However, when it comes to the concealed carry of these knives, the law puts you on hold.

 You cannot conceal carry a knife whose blade is longer than 3.5” (8.89 cm) if you don’t have a permit for carrying concealed weapons.

 In addition, due to the absence of pre-emption knife laws in the state, local governments have the authority to make the knife ordinances even stricter than the state law, although most of them imitate the law imposed by the state.